 Special page with information for forest recovery and land rehabilitation, including recovery strategies, tried and tested experiences, suggested native tree species, and technological solutions, in addition to agricultural best practices that will contribute to the sustainable development of rural properties in different biomes.

 The event aims at bringing people closer to science and technology, reinforcing their importance in their lives.
-This year, the theme is "Science Feeding Brazil", based on the UN's decision to declare 2016 the International Year of Pulses.
+This year, the theme "Bioeconomy: Diversity and Wealth for Sustainable Development".

 The countryside is not free from the presence of the mosquito that spreads dengue, Chikungunya fever, and the Zika virus.
 On this special page, learn about the measures required to fight Aedes aegypti in rural areas.